kristenjernigan/kristen-test/Quizzes/quiz testing.md

 - [[ ]] True
 - [[X]] False

 [[?]]
-Explanation: As a grade-school student, you could access a teacher’s webpage to find homework for that day.
+As a grade-school student, you could access a teacher’s webpage to find homework for that day.
 That’s a digital service!
 You might also use websites like Study Island or Khan Academy.
 These are digital services as well.
 You’re able to access information and complete “transactions” in a digital manner.